-DFF | Thematic research - Strengthened clinical and independent research (2023)
+DFF | Thematic research - Independent green research (2023)

-DFF's Board of Directors may decide to allocate part of the announced funds to international research cooperation.
-The stated amount of DKK 200 million may therefore be reduced in connection with the committee's final implementation of the funds.
+The Board of DFF may decide to allocate part of the announced funds to international research cooperation.
+The stated amount of DKK 102.5 million may therefore be reduced in connection with the committee's final implementation of the funds.